LilTerryZ/covid_helper/README.md

 CovidHelper

-Haonan Zhang Tanishq Korada Ramkumar
+Project by: Haonan Zhang & Tanishq Korada Ramkumar

 Its an app about COVID-19,  the app has a feature that seniors in need are able to contact volunteerss to help them.